 The best way to seek nonurgent care now is to call your providers office.
-They may recommend an office visit or one of our virtual care options, like telehealth video visits or a primary care E-Visit, or an urgent care video visit.
+They may recommend an office visit or one of our virtual health options, like telehealth video visits, a primary care E-Visit, or an urgent care video visit.
 Use our Find a Doctor search tool if you need one.

 If you are experiencing life-threatening symptoms, call 911 or go to the nearest emergency department.
 Our hospital and freestanding emergency departments are prepared to safely address any emergency.

 Visitor restrictions have changed for inpatient care.
 See our visitor policies.